Help us improve your experience.

 2. Navigate to the Top Sites by Energy Consumption widget and click on a site with high energy consumption.

-3. On the Site-Level Energy Dashboard, navigate to the Top Device by Energy Consumption widget and click on a device to investigate further.
+3. On the Site-Level Sustainability Dashboard, navigate to the Top Device by Energy Consumption widget and click on a device to investigate further.

-4. (Optional) On the Device-Level Energy Dashboard, review the Per-Port Peak / Off-Peak Traffic Patterns heatmap to understand the device's port activity trends.
+4. On the Device-Level Sustainability Dashboard, review the Per-Port Peak / Off-Peak Traffic Patterns heatmap to understand the device's port activity trends.

-Figure 1 shows a sample Device Port Power Optimization recommendation card.
+Figure 1 shows a sample Device Port Power Optimization recommendation card and panel.

 Table 1: Field Description